garyhodgson/githubiverse-template/README.md

 githubiverse-template
 ============

+Note: There is a major limitation to this template due to Github's API rate limit, see issue #5 for details.

 This is a Github Page template to show off your 3D printer model or project.
 Inspiration clearly taken from the excellent Thingiverse.

 Instructions